New Orleans Flood Damage Claims Serving the Entire State of Louisiana

 Of all the corruption and acts of mistreatment, we consider bad faith insurance tactics to be chief among them.
-You pay diligently into your policy, knowing that you are doing the right thing by protecting your home and your family in the event of a big storm, but your insurance company withholds what are you are owed when you absolutely need them the most.
-This is illegal, and our team works to prevent it.
+You pay diligently into your policy, knowing that you are doing the right thing by protecting your family and your home in New Orleans against flood damage, but your insurance company withholds what are you are owed when you absolutely need financial support the most.
+This is illegal, and our New Orleans flood damage insurance attorneys work to prevent it.

-At Scott, Vicknair, Hair, & Checki, LLC, we fight for our clients against insurance companies who wrongfully dodge coverage of the possessions we hold most valuable.
+At SVHC of Louisiana, we fight for our clients against insurance companies who wrongfully dodge coverage of the possessions we hold most valuable.
 The second your insurance company looks as though it is going to fully or partially deny coverage, act immediately into obtaining representation.
 Our team will protect your interests every step of the way.

 Flood Damage versus Water Damage

 Insurance companies make a strict point to differentiate these two, and perhaps for good reason.
 Water damage refers to commonplace water accidents in the home: broken pipes, appliance leaks, clogged toilets, and the like.
-Flood damage, on the other hand, refers to water damage caused by a natural flood: heavy rain storm, public water incident, hurricane, etc.
+In New Orleans, flood damage refers to water damage caused by a natural flood: heavy rain storm, public water incident, hurricane, etc.

 The differences between these two will make an impact on your case, as some policies cover one and not the other.
 Additionally, flood damage tends to be more complete, more destructive, whereas water damage tends to affect only a small area of the home.